 ❤ I believe the consequence of rejecting God’s instructions is the equivalent to rejecting God Himself and alienates us from Him (and possibly others).
 (Exodus 20:5-6; Matthew 7; Romans 3:23, 6:23, 1 John 3:8-10)

 ❤ I believe the 12 tribes of Jacob, later known as the House of Israel and House of Judah, as well as those who aligned themselves with Israel (“mixed multitude” Exodus 12:37-38), collectively known as ancient Israel, had originally accepted God’s covenant relationship defined by God’s instructions (Mosaic Covenant).
 I believe the terms of the Mosaic Covenant was conditional, which is why there are many statements throughout the covenant of “if you obey…” or “if you disobey..”, “then…”, of which Israel accepted.
 I believe due to the tendency to sin while not having the seal of the Holy Spirit helping them, ancient Israel broke covenant with God, which Scripture likened to adultery, causing God to have “found fault in them” (Hebrews 8:8) not His covenant terms and consequently, God regrettably had to demonstrate “tough love” by enforcing the terms of the covenant.
 I believe spiritual captivity often leads to physical captivity as demonstrated in history when both the Northern Kingdom and Southern Kingdom of the nation of Israel were taken captive and scattered throughout the world.
 And yet, despite Israel’s sin, God ultimately uses it all to bring even more people, both of Jewish and Gentile descent, into a new and improved covenant with Him (through Jesus/Yeshua).
 Moreover, I believe each covenant builds upon one another, but doesn’t eradicate the ones prior.
 For example, in the covenant with Noah God stated the entire globe will never again be flooded at once.
 Is that still valid today?
 Yes.
 The rainbow is a sign of that promise…of that covenant.
 So then we can deduce if one of the older covenants is still valid today, then we can conclude covenants after those must still be valid as well (i.e. Mosaic, Davidic).
 However, the Mosaic Covenant stipulated conditions explaining the blessings and the curses of breaking this covenant.
 Transgressing the law (Mosaic Covenant) is sin and the ultimate penalty or curse is eternal, hopeless separation from God in death and many other consequences prior to death.
 Every single human being is guilty of transgressing God’s instructions whether intentionally or unintentionally.
 However, God enacting the curses of the Mosaic Covenant is still covenant.
 In fact, one cannot even experience His grace or salvation from sin without the Mosaic Covenant defining what sin is; therefore, law and grace are one and dependent upon one another.
 God cutting off and scattering the House of Israel and the House of Judah is still covenant – it’s simply the consequences or curse of breaking covenant and yet, still covenant, it’s still love…tough love from a holy, just God.
 Nevertheless, in His abundant mercy and grace, Abba Father is in the process of providing an even better covenant, a new or renewed covenant, built upon all the others.
 This new covenant will be fully consummated one fine day, but for now it is betrothed.
-I believe in modern times we too can break covenant by succumbing to temptation, by not overcoming, by rejecting Messiah as God and His will for us being found in His written word, and therefore also separate ourselves from God causing us to be scattered.
+I believe in modern times we too can break covenant by succumbing to temptation, by not overcoming, by not bearing His Name (representing Him well), rejecting Him and His will for us being found in His written word, and therefore also separate ourselves from God causing us to be lost or “scattered”.
 I believe we have the free will to either choose to be in or out of covenant just like the Israelites and just like in any marriage – in other words, because love is inviting and not demanding, we too can break covenant with God, grieve the Holy Spirit, and suffer the consequences of our choices.
 (Genesis 17:14; Exodus 19:5, 32:32-33; Leviticus 26:15,40-42; Deuteronomy 24:1-4/Romans 7:1-6; Deuteronomy 28:1,15, 29:1,9-15, 31:16, 20, 27-29; Psalm 55:20, 69:28; Isaiah 33:8, 50:1; Jeremiah 3, 9:12-16, 11:1-11,15:6,16:10-13, 17:1, 24:4-7, 31:31-40, 33:17-26; Ezekiel 16:59, 17:15, 18:25-32, 20, 44:7; Zechariah 11:10; Luke 8:18; John 8:24, 37-59; Romans 8:28, 11:15-21; 2 Corinthians 11:2; Hebrews 8:7-13, 10:26-39; James 5:19-20; 2 Peter 2:20-22; 1 John 3:4; Revelation 2:7,11,17,26, 3:5,12,21, 12:11, 20:15, 21:5-8; 22:14 )

 ❤ I believe God understands that His instructions on how to love Him and others although for our good can be difficult to uphold in of ourselves due to our selfish tendency to sin, and yet, out of His deep love and longing for us, God provided a means to help us overcome sin and have healthy relationships with Him and others.
 (Romans 6:1-4,7:21-25, 8:1-17, 10:1-13, 13:8-14, 15:1-15; Philippians 4:13; 1 Corinthians 13)